NewbiksCube/ChatBotRPG/README.md

 - Small window popup on game switch or loading.
 - Windows might twitch or adjust upon receiving some chat messages and other events.
 This is being worked on.
 - The window dimensions are not collapsible to as small as I want, yet, and may have inconsistencies or issues on some smaller resolution devices.
-- Some UI elements might be too small or cluttered to provide a smooth experience.
+- Some UI elements might be a bit cluttered to provide a smooth experience, but it was the best I could do for now.
 - Some bugs may occur during the creation of settings if a certain order of operations are not followed.
 - Changing games causes a visual UI artifact if the main window is rescaled after the switch.
 Restarting the app fixes this problem.
 - Changing colors doesn't cause all UI elements to change right away.
 Restarting will fix this issue.